EmbryoPhenomics/heartcv/README.md

 # heartcv

-HeartCV is a library for extracting various proxy traits from the hearts of developing embryos.
+HeartCV is a library for extracting various cardiac proxy traits from footage of developing embryos.

 **Example visual output:**